‘Bold And The Beautiful’ Spoilers For Mon. April 16: Taylor’s Wrath, Steffy Supports Liam, ‘Bridge’ Puzzled

-However, B&B fans would do well to remember that the beautiful Taylor is a world-renowned psychiatrist and may messing with Bill’s head.
+However, B&B fans would do well to remember that the beautiful Taylor is a world-renowned psychiatrist and may be messing with Bill’s head.
 Yes, she did have opportunity and motive, but perhaps she is covering for someone else.
 Why would she confess to shooting Bill if nobody even knew she was in the same city at that time?

 PHOTOS: Sneak Peek At Next Week, Apr 16-20.
 Steffy reminds Liam how much she loves him.
 Ridge and Brooke wonder why Bill cleared Ridge’s name.
 Liam firmly asks Hope to leave him alone.
 Maya becomes a confidant for Hope. #BoldandBeautiful pic.twitter.com/qCQamURNoV